evannetwork/evannetwork.github.io/dev/hello-world.md

 to compile all changed contracts.

-This creates the file build/contracts/HelloWorld.json, which contains administrative data structures used by the truffle framework, but most importantly also contains a byte array containing the byte code that can be executed in the blockchain, once it is deployed there.
+This creates the file build/contracts/HelloWorld.json, which contains administrative data structures used by the truffle framework.
+In addition, and most importantly, it also contains a byte array with the byte code that can be executed in the blockchain once it is deployed there.

 ## A Local Development Network
 Above we have configured the "dev" network.
-While this is a development network, and uses a local ethereum client, it is still a shared network and blockchain, so everything you do there is visible to everyone and will be in there forever.
-This isn't too much of a problem normally, but still should be avoided when it is easily possible.
+While this is a development network and uses a local Ethereum client, it is still a shared network and blockchain, so everything you do there is visible to everyone and will be in there forever.
+This isn't too much of a problem normally, but still should be avoided when it is possible to do so.

-With this simple hello-world contract that doesn't depend on any existing contract infrastructure in the blockchain this is possible.
+With this simple 'Hello World' contract that doesn't depend on any existing contract infrastructure in the blockchain this is possible.

 So just start